Let’s talk about potty training!

-Your child will become excited with the potty training if they use big boy/girl underwears.
+Your child will become excited about the potty training if they use big boy/girl underwear.

 Have her/him pick out them out in the store.
 This can create excitement and more compliance for the new event that is coming to his/her life.